abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

 But why we created it?

-In facts, the normal links approach *can* work normally even for internal link and if the target object is moved, because Plone has an internal mechanism that automatically make aliases for content that changed their URLs (the `plone.app.redirector`__ package manage this feature).
+In facts, the normal links approach *can* works normally even for internal link and if the target object is moved, because Plone has an internal mechanism that automatically make aliases for content that changed their URLs (the `plone.app.redirector`__ package manage this feature).